promise/readme/README.md

 ✨ Pushed 1 commit to countr/website
 ✨ Pushed 1 commit to countr/countr
 ✨ Pushed 8 commits to countr/countr
-🗣 Commented on #111 in countr/countr
-🗣 Commented on #175 in countr/countr
-📝 Created review (approved) on PR #35 in biaw/test-area
 ```

 ## Repositories I maintain